Meet Anna Lavelle, a recent award recipient for a vast career campaigning for the growth of the life sciences and medtech industries.

-Anna, who has a PhD in genetics from the University of Melbourne, is the former AusBiotech CEO and the current Medicines Australia chair of the board.
+Anna, who has a PhD in genetics from the University of Melbourne, is the former AusBiotech CEO, the Founding Chair of ANDHealth, and the current Medicines Australia chair of the board.
 Her work in biotech is something from which we all benefit.

 "Biotechnology is the science of living things," says Anna, explaining that it's important for illness prevention, treatment, food, energy, cleaner environments and material production.

 In 2015 Anna received international recognition when consumer science magazine, Scientific American, listed her among the 100 most influential people in global life sciences.
 She was the only Australian to make the list, which – to give insight into the list’s stature – also included Bill and Melinda Gates.
 "I was flattered as many on the list were 'household names,'" she recalls.
 "That moment was one of the times I felt all the commitment, passion and focus had generated a lovely surprise and yes, it did mark a milestone."

 But that’s not her only key achievement.
 Anna has been instrumental in bringing about game-changing industry reform.
 Under her leadership as AusBiotech CEO for 11 years (she retired from the role in 2016), she launched the Research and Development Tax Incentive, returning hundreds of millions of dollars to the sector in cash refunds.